jinyus/dir_splitter/README.md

 # dir_splitter

-Split large directories into parts of a specified maximum size.
+Split large directories into parts of a specified maximum size.This is a dart port of my dirsplitter tool.

+[Go version](https://github.com/jinyus/dirsplitter) (more binaries available)<br>

 ## How to run: